AndroidModLoader/JPatch/README.md

  - Moved save pickup in Madd Dogg's Mansion
  - Moved a bribe to the broken bridge from SF building
  - Moved a rifle pickup outside of the SF Stadium wall
- - Fixed cutscene FOV (disabled by default, incomplete)
+ - Fixed cutscene FOV (disabled by default, incomplete, black borders are better?)
  - Fixed sky multitude (a glitch on high speeds)
  - Fixed vehicles backlight light state (should do vehicle tail light effect when ANY of the lights are broken)
  - Sand/Dust particles from bullets are limited because they are creating a lot of lag